calcium1528/gt-reprise/story/route/normal/main.md

 # Normal route
 The Normal route is Glitchtale's original plot mostly preserved.
-Mostly.
-I did have to do a whole lot of retconning, primarily the main battles that happen throughout the two seasons[^1].
+Mostly[^1].

 ## Season 1
 So I thought I could start from the beginning and not encounter much trouble right away.<br>